 Dr. Timothy Simpson is a professor in mechanical and nuclear engineering, and industrial and manufacturing engineering departments.
 He is a faculty member of the EDOG Lab, and he leads the Center for Innovative Manufacturing Processing-3D, a world leader in the growing field of additive manufacturing.
 Dr. Simpson's research area of interests include engineering design and design methodology, statistical approximations, and design of experiments, product family, and product platform design.

-Dr. Allison Beese is an assistant professor of materials science and engineering and mechanical engineering.
+Dr. Allison Beese is an associate professor of materials science and engineering and mechanical engineering.
 Her research interests are in experimental and computational multiscale mechanics of materials ranging from metals to composites.
 Her research focuses on developing experimental methods to elucidate the connections among the microstructure, macroscopic deformation, damage accumulation, and failure properties of materials.
 Using experimental data, physically based large deformation and failure models can be developed to predict component performance.

 Dr. Sanjay Joshi is a professor of industrial and manufacturing engineering.
 His research and teaching interests are in the areas of computer-aided design and manufacturing (CAD/CAM), with specific focus on computer-aided process planning, additive manufacturing, control of automated flexible manufacturing systems, and topics in advanced manufacturing.